eclipse-hono/hono/site/content/concepts/command-and-control.md

 * Request Body:
   * (optional) Arbitrary payload as response data.

 The HTTP Adapter will then send this response back to the Business Application (6).
+If the application has not kept the link open, the request for the device response will be responded with `503 Service unavailable`.

 ## Command & Control over MQTT Adapter